 - We have a history of operating losses and we may never become profitable.
 Our stock is a highly speculative investment. - There is substantial doubt regarding our ability to continue as a going concern.
-We will need to raise additional capital in upcoming periods which may not be available to us on reasonable terms, if at all. - Unstable market and economic conditions may have serious adverse consequences on our business, financial condition and stock price. - The United Kingdom's withdrawal from the European Union could adversely impact our business, results of operations and financial condition.

-- If we fail to comply with the continued listing requirements of the Nasdaq Capital Market, our common stock may be delisted and the price of our common stock and our ability to access the capital markets could be negatively impacted.
-We received a written notice from Nasdaq regarding our failure to meet the listing requirements by Nasdaq, which triggered a 180 calendar-day grace period for us to regain compliance.
-Although the bid price for our common stock has closed above \$1.00 per share for a minimum of 10 consecutive business days since our receipt of the written notice, it is not certain that we will regain compliance with the Nasdaq listing requirements. - Funding constraints may negatively impact our research and development activities, forcing us to delay our efforts to develop certain product candidates in favor of developing others, which may prevent us from commercializing our product candidates as quickly as possible. - Our business has been and may continue to be adversely affected by the ongoing coronavirus pandemic. - We are experiencing an increasingly tight and competitive labor market with an increase in employee turnover rates and higher compensation and hiring costs.
+We will need to raise additional capital in upcoming periods which may not be available to us on reasonable terms, if at all. - · Unstable market and economic conditions may have serious adverse consequences on our business, financial condition and stock price. - If we fail to comply with the continued listing requirements of the Nasdaq Capital Market, our common stock may be delisted and the price of our common stock and our ability to access the capital markets could be negatively impacted. - Funding constraints may negatively impact our research and development activities, forcing us to delay our efforts to develop certain product candidates in favor of developing others, which may prevent us from commercializing our product candidates as quickly as possible. - Our business has been and may continue to be adversely affected by the ongoing coronavirus pandemic. - We are experiencing an increasingly tight and competitive labor market with an increase in employee turnover rates and higher compensation and hiring costs.
 This may have an adverse effect on our ability to attract and retain skilled personnel and may harm our business.